kubernetes101/pib-dev/labs/advanced-labs/monitoring/fluent-bit/README.md

 ### Filters

 This configuration uses a few filters to enrich and control the logs.
-The kubernetes filter is used to add kubernetes metatdata to the logs.
+The kubernetes filter is used to add kubernetes metadata to the logs.
 The nest filters apply the lift operation to the logs to lift nested labels up to simplify querying.
 The `type_converter` and `grep` filters are used to ensure only error logs are forwarded.